aaronmko/professional-readme-generator/Develop/assets/utils/sampleREADME.md

-# adf
+# c
   ## Licenses
-    This project is covered under the GPL v3 license.
+    This project is covered under the MIT license.

 ## Description

-  adf
+  d

   ## Table of Contents